TararaDotJoshua/NASA-Lunar-Drone/README.md

 # NASA-Lunar-Drone
 Repository for all code and software development for the FIT UAS research lab NASA Visual Odometry Drone

+All info. on running code and the technical details are inside their phase folder titled:
+- DISCRIPTION.md
+- HOWTO.md

 Voxl Starling multi-node mission goals:
 - Relocalization utilizing Apriltags
 - Apriltag data uploadable